-As an example of how you can use a policy, suppose the network administrator of a company wants to activate a Windows terminal services connection to the company’s public web server on the optional interface of the XTM device.
-He or she routinely administers the web server with a Remote Desktop connection.
-At the same time, he or she wants to make sure that no other network users can use the Remote Desktop Protocol terminal services through the XTM device.
-The network administrator would add a policy that allows RDP connections only from the IP address of his or her own desktop computer to the IP address of the public web server.
+As an example of how you can use a policy, suppose the network administrator of a company wants to activate a Windows terminal services connection to the company’s public web server on the optional interface of the Firebox.
+The network administrator routinely administers the web server with a Remote Desktop connection.
+At the same time, the network administrator wants to make sure that no other network users can use the Remote Desktop Protocol terminal services through the Firebox.
+The network administrator would add a policy that allows RDP connections only from the IP address of the network administrator's own desktop computer to the IP address of the public web server.

-When you configure your XTM device with the Quick Setup Wizard, the wizard adds only limited outgoing connectivity.
-If you have more software applications and network traffic for your XTM device to examine, you must:
+When you configure your Firebox with the Quick Setup Wizard, the wizard adds only limited outgoing connectivity.
+If you have more software applications and network traffic for your Firebox to examine, you must: